woothemes/woocommerce/plugins/woocommerce/README.md

 ## Watch for changes in WooCommerce and all of its dependencies.
 pnpm --filter='@woocommerce/plugin-woocommerce' watch:build

-# Start wp-env based development environment, which will be accessible via http://localhost:8888/.
+# Start a wp-env based development environment, which will be accessible via http://localhost:8888/.
 # This step is optional and you can skip it if you are running WooCommerce on a custom setup.
 pnpm --filter='@woocommerce/plugin-woocommerce' env:dev
 ```